redhat-hackathon/redhat-hackathon.github.io/_posts/2019-04-10-update-upcoming-webinars.markdown

 **To Watch, follow this link:** [https://bluejeans.com/6370804305](https://bluejeans.com/6370804305)

 As an introduction to the 'ReBoot Customer Experience with Open Source' hackathon, this webinar gives attendees a quick hands-on introduction to get started with Red Hat OpenShift Application Runtimes (RHOAR).
 Developers just want to get started with a code project tied to their GitHub account, connect that to an OpenShift Container Platform and push their ideas in a steady stream of innovation.
 This tour get's developers started and initialised your journey into the upcoming 'ReBoot Customer Experience with Open Source' event.

+### Webinar: Authenticating your applications using Red Hat Single Sign On

+#### When: Wednesday, October 9: 16:00 CET (30 minutes).

+**To Watch, follow this link:** [https://bluejeans.com/3929697802](https://bluejeans.com/3929697802)

+Quick introduction to RH-SSO and to its most common use cases.
+We will also be showing a short demo and conclude with a Q&A session.

+### Webinar: Boosting your application performance with Red Hat Data Grid

+#### When: Friday, October 11: 11:00 CET (30 minutes).

+**To Watch, follow this link:** [https://bluejeans.com/7836943985](https://bluejeans.com/7836943985)

+Red Hat Data Grid increases application response times and allows developers to dramatically improve performance while providing availability, reliability, and elastic scale.
+In this webinar, we will learn what is Red Hat Data Grid, its usecases and how to get started with a hands-on demo.